 If you want to find good jobs for teenagers, there are a couple of big job sites that can help you find job opportunities.
 Platforms like SimplyHired or Indeed make finding a job as a teen fast and smooth, with Indeed being one of the best job search sites by far.

-On the Indeed platform, you can search for jobs, vacancies, contact recruiters, send in your cover letter, and read through the job postings they have on the platform.
-It’s a kind of job-bank, where you can do your job searching all in one place.
+On the Indeed platform, you can search for jobs and vacancies, contact recruiters, send in your cover letter, and read through the job postings they have on the platform.
+It’s a kind of job bank, where you can do your job searching all in one place.
 If you’re looking for internships, youth jobs, student jobs, or summer work, Indeed is also the place to go.